MikaelTornwall/timetracker/documentation/installation.md

 # Installation guide

 Below are the instructions on how to install and run the application both locally and in Heroku.
-The blocks highlighted with

-`$ example command`

-are commands that are meant to be typed on your [command line](https://en.wikipedia.org/wiki/Command-line_interface).

 ## Download project to your local machine